callsomeoneelse/AI-Research-Assistant/README.md

 # AI Research Assistant

-A Chrome extension that proactively surfaces relevant research papers while you browse academic websites — reducing manual literature discovery time by 60%.
+A Chrome extension that proactively surfaces relevant research papers while you browse academic websites, reducing the time spent on manual literature discovery.

 ## The problem